armbian/build/documentation/user-faq.md

 # What to download?

-Each board is fully supported with three basic system options: Debian Wheezy, Jessie and Ubuntu Trusty desktop build per board.
+Each board is fully supported with up to **three basic system** options:

+- Debian Wheezy
+- Debian Jessie
+- Ubuntu Trusty

+Some boards also have a desktop version of Ubuntu or Jessie.

+# Legacy or Vanilla?

+Both kernels are stable and production ready, but you should use them for different purpuses since their basic support differ:

+ * for headless server or light desktop operations use vanilla kernel
+ * for using video acceleration, NAND, ... you should stick to legacy

 # How to check download authenticity?